-In-term and post-term restrictive covenants are enforceable in the Chinese courts, but these must not be over broad or they will not be enforced based on the doctrine of good faith as set out in the Civil Code.
+In-term and post-term restrictive covenants are enforceable in the Chinese courts, but these must not be overbroad or they will not be enforced based on the doctrine of good faith, as set out in the Civil Code.

-18. What tax considerations are relevant to franchisors and franchisees?
+17. What tax considerations are relevant to franchisors and franchisees?
 Are franchise royalties subject to withholding tax?

 In China, there are various taxes that affect royalties and other payments, including value added tax (VAT) and customs duty.
 Payments are subject to a withholding tax when fees are payable to foreign franchisors.
-The rate of withholding tax is about 10% and are payable on service fees or other payments if there is a suggestion that any payments are designed to reduce royalties.
+The rate of withholding tax is about 10% and is payable on service fees or other payments if there is a suggestion that any payments are designed to reduce royalties.
 It is important that each franchise payment is described appropriately.

-19. How is e-commerce regulated and does this have any specific implications on the relationship between franchisor and franchisee?
+18. How is e-commerce regulated and does this have any specific implications on the relationship between franchisor and franchisee?
 For example, can franchisees be prohibited or restricted in any way from using e-commerce in their franchise businesses?

-China has experience rapid e-commerce growth and the E-Commerce Law of the People's Republic of China of 31 August 2018, which came into force on 1 January 2019, is the first law to regulate e-commerce business, provide consumer protection and ensure the development of the industry.
+China has experienced rapid e-commerce growth and the E-Commerce Law of the People's Republic of China of 31 August 2018, which came into force on 1 January 2019, is the first law to regulate e-commerce business, provide consumer protection, and ensure the development of the industry.
 E-commerce is defined in law as all business activities conducted on an information network to sell commodities or offer services within the territory of the People's Republic of China.
-Franchises are E-commerce operators, operating as legal business entities who must adhere to the relevant laws and administrative regulations required to conduct business in China, obtaining the appropriate business and administrative licences and fulfilling tax obligations.
-The law does not prohibit franchising in the form of e-commerce and franchisors and franchisees are free to agree on terms to deal with this issue in the agreement.